 How does it impact the Group?

-It is possible that our employees or overseas representatives could act in contravention of our stringent requirements in relation to bribery and corruption, anti-competitive behaviours and management of the third party partners (TPPs).
-This could cause major reputational and financial damage to the Group.
+It is possible that our employees or overseas representatives, either individually or in collusion with others, could act in contravention of our stringent requirements in relation to bribery and corruption, anti- competitive behaviours and management of third party partners (TPPs).

 What are we doing to mitigate it?